 - Grow Media - Required in a media-based system.
 You can use expanded shale, clay pebbles, gravel, lava rocks, and other inert media.

-The supplies are things you need to ensure that your system is maintained correctly and smoothly running.
+You need the supplies to ensure that your system is maintained correctly and smoothly running.

-- Water Quality Test Kit - This is important in monitoring the water quality of your system.
+- Water Quality Test Kit - This is important in monitoring your system's water quality.

 - Fish Food - You need a supply of fish food for your fish.